CraigHutchinson/Crog.Uk/_posts/2024-02-15-5Kw Heat Pump SCOP.md

 Criteria:
 - Target property 4-5Kw
 - EN 14511/14825 (?)
 Average Climate and Low temperature = 35C and Medium = 55C
 - Ordered by SCOP where higher is better.
-Where order is ambiguous the SCOP at 45C is used.
+Where order is ambiguous the SCOP at 45C is used, and then 35C i.e. We prefer mild weather performance which gives greater yearly SCOP.

 <div class="datatable-begin"></div>